Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Juni 2025 21.26.31 UTC
+- WIB: Minggu, 15 Juni 2025 22.27.00 UTC
-- WITA: Minggu, 15 Juni 2025 22.26.31 UTC
+- WITA: Minggu, 15 Juni 2025 23.27.00 UTC
-- WIT: Minggu, 15 Juni 2025 23.26.31 UTC
+- WIT: Senin, 16 Juni 2025 00.27.00 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: friendship
+Kategori: success